 As mentioned above, forex trading and all currency trading is halal in Islam but with some conditions.
-So, if you have a question, is forex halal?
+So, if you have a question, Is Forex Trading Halal or Haram in Islam?
 Then you should know that it is halal but without the involvement of any interest or riba.
 The halal or haram of forex trading depends upon the investor’s behaviour.

 Forex trading through derivative contracts is prohibited because it lies under the shade of gambling strictly prohibited in Islam.
 Therefore, trading in which investors do not own the asset and have derivative contracts is considered against Muslims’ religious beliefs.

 It is still the most popular business globally with all these complications and ambiguities regarding forex trading.
 So, Muslims should find a way for halal forex trading without compromising their religious values.
 Without interest, forex trading is halal for the Muslims, bringing economic stability for them.